-Abstract.
-Extracting metabolic pathway that dictates a specific biological response is currently one of the important disciplines in metabolic system biology research.
-Previous methods have successfully identified those pathways but without concerning the genetic effect and relationship of the genes, the underlying structure is not precisely represented and cannot be justified to be significant biologically.
-In this article, probabilistic models capable of identifying the significant pathways through metabolic networks that are related to a specific biological response are implemented.
-This article utilized combination of two probabilistic models, using ranking, clustering and classification techniques to address limitations of previous methods with the annotation to Kyoto Encyclopedia of Genes and Genomes (KEGG) to ensure the pathways are biologically plausible.
+Extracting metabolic pathway from microarray gene expression data that dictates a specific biological response is currently one of the important disciplines in system biology research.
+However due to the complexity of the global metabolic network and the importance to maintain the biological structure, this has become a greater challenge.
+Previous methods have successfully identified those pathways but without concerning the genetic effect and relationship of the genes, representation of the underlying structure is not precise and cannot be justified to be significant biologically.
+In this article, probabilistic models that are capable of identifying the significant pathways through metabolic networks related to a specific biological response are implemented.
+This article utilized combination of two probabilistic models to address the limitations of previous methods with the annotation to pathway database to ensure the pathway is biologically plausible.

-Keywords: Metabolic pathway, biological response, probabilistic models, annotation.
+Keywords: Metabolic pathway, biological response, probabilistic models, annotation, markov model, enzymatic reactions

-1 Introduction
+1. Introduction

-A metabolic pathway which comprise of coordinated sequence of biochemical reactions is a small segment of the overall metabolic network that contribute to a specific biological function.
-However, a complete metabolic network is so huge and highly complex that the key pathways contributing to the responses are usually hidden.
-Therefore an appropriate and effective model to extract and identify the pathways which at the same time takes account of the biological interactions between the components is required so that the real underlying structure of the system can be precisely obtained.
+A metabolic pathway that comprise of coordinated sequence of biochemical reactions is a small segment of the overall metabolic network that contribute to a specific biological function.
+However, a complete metabolic network is so huge and highly complex that the key pathways contributing to the responses are usually invisible.
+Therefore, an appropriate and effective model to extract and identify the pathways, which at the same time takes account of the biological interactions between the components, is required so that the real underlying structure of the system can be precisely obtained.

-Many of the approaches that have been done before can successfully identify a pathway within the metabolic networks but none of them can clearly justify that the pathway extracted has a significant contribution in a certain metabolic response since none are considering the genetic interactions within components level.
-Models such as network expansion [1] and Flux Balance Analysis (FBA) [2] only focused on chemical properties of metabolic network and do not directly consider the genetic component in the network.
+Many of the approaches that have been done before can successfully identify a pathway within the metabolic networks but none of them can clearly justify that the pathway extracted has a significant contribution in a certain metabolic response since none are considering the genetic interactions within the components level.
+Models such as network expansion [1] and Flux Balance Analysis (FBA) [2] only focus on chemical properties of metabolic network and do not directly consider the genetic component in the network.